Cycling in Fleetwood

-Route 62 continues from Blackpool along the coast to Lytham St Annes before taking you inland to Preston via Kirkham.
-Along the way you'll pass Stanley Park, Blackpool Zoo and model village and the lovely countryside of the Wyre.
+Route 62 continues from Fleetwood along the coast to Lytham St Annes before taking you inland to Preston via Kirkham.
+Along the way you'll pass Stanley Park, Fleetwood Zoo and model village and the lovely countryside of the Wyre.

 The Clarion cycling club was formed in 1895 after a group of likeminded individuals got together in Birmingham in 1894.
 It took the Clarion name from Robert Blatchford's socialist newspaper.
 The National Clarion cycling club grew during the early 1900s with 8000+ members at one time and with sections all over the UK.
 Working class people were getting their freedom on bikes in the countryside and the Clarion was spreading the word and the newspaper to industrial towns and villages.